TESA-workshops/Small-Pelagics-Workshop-2023/README.md

 ### Participants

-List of the 77 participants (30 in person and 47 virtual), last revised 2023-04-25
+List of the 30 participants, last revised 2023-10-04

 |	Number	|	Region	|	Name	|	In person or virtual	| Role |
 |	---	|	---	|	---	|	---	| --- |